tloanPhytec/meta-example/README.md

 bitbake linux-phytec-ti -c diffconfig
 ```

-In this case, CONFIG_INPUT_JOYDEV is enabled as a kernel Module.
-CONFIG_INPUT_JOYDEV enables the support required for a joystick or gamepad to be accessible as char device ( /dev/input/jsX ).
+In this case, CONFIG_THERMAL_GOV_BANG_BANG and CONFIG_THERMAL_DEFAULT_GOV_BANG_BANG are enabled directly into the kernel.
+CONFIG_THERMAL_GOV_BANG_BANG and CONFIG_THERMAL_DEFAULT_GOV_BANG_BANG enable the bang bang govener.
+Enabling the bang-bang thermal governor for GPIO-based fans provides smoother control by leveraging the hysteresis value.
+This prevents abrupt on/off switching, allowing fans to operate more efficiently.
+The bang-bang governor uses hysteresis to manage fan state transitions, particularly useful for fans that only support binary on/off operation rather than variable throttling.

-This was tested with BSP-Yocto-Ampliphy-AM64x-PD24.1.0
+This was tested with BSP-Yocto-Ampliphy-AM62x-PD24.1.0

-In order to evaluate this on your phyCORE-AM64x Development Kit:
+In order to evaluate this on your phyCORE-AM62x Development Kit:

 Navigate to your BSP's sources directory: